Poppy Brett - Chief Executive

 Rich Edwards - Bike Back Volunteer Co-ordinator

-Rich started his working life as an audiologist, then spent 10 years as a primary school teacher in Pill - famous for the Wurzels song "Pill, Pill, we love thee still".
-In 2010 he become self-employed as "The Windmill Hill Bike Doctor" and a couple of years later started volunteering to help out on our bike recycling project.
-He went on to join the Life Cycle team in 2013.
-He spends most of his time drinking tea, fixing bikes or playing his guitar.
+Rich started his working life as an audiologist, then spent 10 years as a primary school teacher.
+In 2010, he decided to turn his lifelong love of bikes into a career and became a professional cycle mechanic.
+Rich started volunteering on our bike recycling project in 2012, before joining the Life Cycle team in 2013.
+He is City & Guilds accredited Tutor, Assessor and Quality Assurer in cycle mechanics.
+Rich spends most of his time drinking tea, fixing bikes or playing his guitar.

 James Richardson - Bike Back Lead Mechanic